joergschultzelutter/mpad/README.md

 ## Usage examples
 ### WX data inquiries

-One or multiple spaces between the respective separators are permitted
+- One or multiple spaces between the respective separators are permitted
+- Commands and keywords are case insensitive

 #### City, State and/or Country
 Formats: